-The Association continues its defence of penalty rates in the Hair and Beauty Award and also protects other entitlements from attack by employers.
+The Association continues to pursue multiple underpayment claims, including a Federal Court action against McDonalds.
+The Association continues its defence of penalty rates in the Hair and Beauty Award and continues to protect other entitlements from attack by employers.
 The Association also promotes and protects members interests by participating in a range of legislative inquiries and reviews.